ShuwenZheng888/IB3K5-Group-Assessment/README.md

 This GitHub file is used as a code reference for the IB3K5 group assessment (group 30) data analysis and data visualization.
 It consists of three parts: python code for each part of the data analysis result, a Jupyter Notebook file for all the code included and a zip file includes all the data txt.

 ## Python Files
-There are six Python files included:
+There are seven Python files included:

 1. `Top_Three_Locations.py `